 Don’t get swept up in the hype.
 Stick to your due diligence system.

 In order to make an acquisition, be sure to look at businesses you are qualified to buy.
 Don’t think that just because it is now more of a buyers’ market that you are a buyer for any business you come across.

 Understand your down-payment capabilities, look into financing requirements and be realistic.
-Economic conditions should be favorable, so you should see healthy businesses as well as banks willing to lend, but always stay within range of your capabilities.
+With interest rates rising, it is more important than ever to focus on healthy businesses and banks who will lend to you, always staying within range of your capabilities.
 Over-leveraging can cripple even a good business.

 3. Bottom-feeders get bottom businesses

 Although the baby boomer sellers might not be in as strong a position as in years past, they will still demand a premium for their healthy business.
 This is their baby that they have nurtured from inception.

 Though there are more businesses on the market, quality businesses will still be sought after and prices will remain fair.
 Don’t enter the market looking for a deal unless you are also comfortable with a “project” business that needs a lot of work.

 In the next few years, we will see many businesses pass from baby boomers to gen-Xers or millennials.
 But as always, remember that business transitions are very personal and emotional transactions.
 Keep it that way.